snakemode/depict-it/readme.md

       await this.p2pClient.connect();
     },
 ```

-Our `host` function, creates an instance of the `PubSubClient`, and provides it with a callback to `handleMessageFromAbly` then:
+The `host` function, creates an instance of the `PubSubClient`, and provides it with a callback to `handleMessageFromAbly` then:

 * Creates a new `Identity` instance, using the `friendlyName` bound to our UI
 * Creates a new `P2PServer`
 * Creates a new `P2PClient`
-* Connects to each of them (which in turn, calls `connect` on our `PubSubClient` instance)
+* Connects to each of them (which in turn, calls `connect` on the `PubSubClient` instance)

-Joining is very similar
+Joining is very similar:

 ```js
     join: async function(evt) {
       evt.preventDefault();